Arrin-KN1E/SDR-Band-Plans/README.md

 [**Click Here** to download the ZIP file](https://github.com/Arrin-KN1E/SDR-Band-Plans/archive/refs/heads/master.zip), extract it, navigate to the file you want (US,  International, etc. e.g. *SDR-Band-Plans-master>US>SDR++*), then drag and drop the JSON file (e.g. 'usa-kn1e') into the 'bandplans' folder.

 So far, this would show the allocations if selected in SDR++, but there would be no color to the band plan banners.
-To do this, open the "`Config BandColors Modification.txt`" and copy all of the text in the file.
-(If new, run SDR++ to generate a config file) Open the `config` file and paste the copied text in the "`"bandColors": {` field:
+To add this, open the "`Config BandColors Modification.txt`" and copy all of the text in the file.
+(If new SDR++ download, run SDR++ to generate a config file) Open the SDR++ `config` file and paste the copied text in the "`"bandColors": {` field:

   <img src="https://i.imgur.com/iWjZ6qo.jpg" width="3000"/>

-*Correct any formatting errors and make sure they all have commas.*
+*Correct any formatting errors and make sure they all have commas, except the last line.*

 Save and open SDR++, if it looks like the sample images, it's good to go!